Fayetteville council tweaks rules for short-term rentals with more changes to be discussed

 One of the changes the council approved Tuesday will require only properties within residential zones to get a use permit from the Planning Commission.
 Those in commercial or mixed-use zones could get a business license without a use permit.

-The council also added conditions for the Planning Commission when considering permits for short-term rentals.
+The council also added conditions for the Planning Commission to consider when issuing permits.
 Conditions include on- and off-street parking capacity, frequency or concentration of other nearby Type II rentals and any prior zoning or city code violations associated with the property or owner.

 Council Member Teresa Turk said she wanted to clarify that the prior violations would include both the property and property owner.
 She said she would submit language for the ordinance review committee to consider at a future meeting.
 Turk also asked about getting the process for putting short-term rentals on the city's landlord registry more streamlined.